 The Axeon Term Loan includes scheduled repayments to reduce the outstanding amount from \$190.0 million to \$175.0 million as of December 31, 2014 and then to \$150.0 million on September 30, 2015.
-Any repayments of the Axeon Term Loan, including those scheduled in 2014 and 2015, are subject to Axeon meeting certain restrictive requirements contained in its third-party asset-based revolving credit facility.
-Axeon failed to make a scheduled repayment by December 31, 2014, which will increase the interest rate until Axeon makes the repayment.
-While the Axeon Term Loan does not provide for any other scheduled payments, Axeon is required to use all of its excess cash, as defined in the Axeon Term Loan, to repay the Axeon Term Loan.
-The Axeon Term Loan must be repaid in full on September 28, 2019.
+Any repayments of the Axeon Term Loan, including those that were scheduled in 2014 and 2015, are subject to Axeon meeting certain restrictive requirements contained in its third-party asset-based revolving credit facility.
+Axeon failed to make the two scheduled principal payments, increasing the interest rate payable by Axeon until Axeon makes the payments.
+While the Axeon Term Loan does not provide for any other scheduled payments, Axeon is required to use all of its excess cash, as defined in the Axeon Term Loan, to repay the Axeon Term Loan, which must be repaid in full no later than September 28, 2019.
 The Axeon Term Loan bears interest based on either an alternative base rate or a LIBOR-based rate.
 We recognize interest income over the term of the loan in "Interest expense, net" on the consolidated statements of income.
-As of December 31, 2014, the interest rate was 3.1%.
+During the year ended December 31, 2015, the weighted average interest rate was 5.2%.

-We will continue to provide credit support, such as guarantees, letters of credit and cash collateral, as applicable, of up to \$150.0 million.
-Our obligation to provide credit support will be reduced by a minimum of \$25.0 million beginning February 2016 and will terminate in full no later than September 28, 2019.
-As of December 31, 2014, we provided guarantees for Axeon with an aggregate maximum potential exposure of \$25.3 million, plus two guarantees to suppliers that do not specify a maximum amount, but for which we believe any amounts due would be minimal.
-As of December 31, 2014, we have also provided \$50.1 million in letters of credit on behalf of Axeon.
-In the event we are obligated to perform under any of these guarantees or letters of credit, the amount paid by us will be treated as additional borrowings under the Axeon Term Loan.
+We also are obligated to provide credit support, such as guarantees, letters of credit and cash collateral, as applicable, of up to \$150.0 million to Axeon, until February 26, 2016, at which point the amount of credit support will decrease by \$25.0 million.
+Our obligation will continue to decrease until the obligation is terminated no later than September 28, 2019.
+As of December 31, 2015, we provided guarantees for Axeon with an aggregate maximum potential exposure of \$71.9 million, plus two guarantees to suppliers that do not specify a maximum amount, but for which we believe any amounts due would be minimal.
+As of December 31, 2015, we have also provided \$36.2 million in letters of credit on behalf of Axeon.
+In the event that we are obligated to perform under any of these guarantees or letters of credit, the amount paid by us will be treated as additional borrowings under the Axeon Term Loan.